siamaksade/openshift-jenkins-demo/README.md

-*For other versions of OpenShift, follow the instructions in the corresponding branch.
+*For other versions of OpenShift, follow the instructions in the corresponding branch e.g. ocp-3.11, ocp-3.10, etc	*For other versions of OpenShift, follow the instructions in the corresponding branch.

-# CI/CD Demo - OpenShift Container Platform 4.2
+# CI/CD Demo - OpenShift Container Platform 3.11

 This repository includes the infrastructure and pipeline definition for continuous delivery using Jenkins, Nexus, SonarQube and Eclipse Che on OpenShift.